bevyengine/bevy/CONTRIBUTING.md

 ### Teaching others

-Bevy is still very young, and light on documentation, tutorials and accumulated expertise.
+Bevy is still very young, and light on documentation, tutorials, and accumulated expertise.
 By helping others with their issues, and teaching them about Bevy, you will naturally learn the engine and codebase in greater depth while also making our community better!

 Some of the best ways to do this are: